 Our nationwide roadshow has featured distinguished speakers from former Members of Congress to business leaders who discuss the deteriorating budget situation and how it is symbolic of a broken political system.

 A Threat to National Security.
-A bipartisan duo of former Members of Congress, Chris Gibson (R-NY) and Jim Slattery (D-KS) [pictured, right], addressed a conference in Albany hosted by The Business Council of New York State.
+A bipartisan duo of former Members of Congress, Chris Gibson (R-NY) and Jim Slattery (D-KS), addressed a conference in Albany hosted by The Business Council of New York State.
 Regarding the critical nature of the issue, Slattery told the media, "I believe that the deficit and the debt issue, $21 trillion worth of debt, is the most serious threat to our national security out there."
 Afterwards, they appeared together on a local news show.
 And they published an op-ed together.

 From Washington to the West Coast.
 We are speaking to a wide variety of community groups and students about the challenges posed by rising deficits and debt, and what can be done about it.
 Recent stops included former Congressman Tim Penny (D-MN) addressing a group in Edina, Minnesota; former Congressman Jim McCrery (R-LA) speaking to the Rotary Club of Shreveport in Louisiana; former Congressman Vic Fazio (D-CA) meeting with American University students in Washington, DC; former World Fuel Services Corp.
-Chairman and CEO Paul Stebbins headlining an economic summit near Milwaukee, Wisconsin; and Maya MacGuineas, head of Fix the Debt, addressing the Stanford Institute for Economic Policy Research in California [pictured, left].
+Chairman and CEO Paul Stebbins headlining an economic summit near Milwaukee, Wisconsin; and Maya MacGuineas, head of Fix the Debt, addressing the Stanford Institute for Economic Policy Research in California [pictured, right].
 We also addressed the Colorado Business Roundtable in Denver, Colorado; the Newark Rotary Club in Delaware; the World Affairs Club of Charlotte in North Carolina; and the Metropolitan Breakfast Club in Austin, Texas, among other groups.

 Want us to visit with your organization?
 You can request a speaker for your group here.